 Baking sheet of crackers.

 Step 1.
-Lay the crackers on the baking sheet.
+Lay the crackers on the baking sheet in an even layer.
 If there is a gap in the tray of crackers, you can break the crackers to get a single layer.

 Saucepan with butter sticks.